In situ resource utilization: Mars

-ISRU research for Mars is focused primarily on providing rocket propellant for a return trip to Earth — either for a crewed or a sample return mission — or for use as fuel on Mars.
-Many of the proposed techniques utilise the well-characterised atmosphere of Mars as feedstock.
-Since this can be easily simulated on Earth, these proposals are relatively simple to implement, though it is by no means certain that NASA or the ESA will favour this approach over a more conventional direct mission.
+ISRU research for Mars is focused primarily on providing rocket propellant for a return trip to Earth—either for a crewed or a sample return mission—or for use as fuel on Mars.
+Many of the proposed techniques use the well-characterised atmosphere of Mars as feedstock.
+Since this can be simulated on Earth, these proposals are relatively simple to implement, though it is by no means certain that NASA or the ESA will favour this approach over a more conventional direct mission.

 A typical proposal for ISRU is the use of a Sabatier reaction, CO_{2} + 4H_{2} → CH_{4} + 2H_{2}O, in order to produce methane on the Martian surface, to be used as a propellant.
 Oxygen is liberated from the water by electrolysis, and the hydrogen recycled back into the Sabatier reaction.
 The usefulness of this reaction is that—As of 2008, when the availability of water on Mars was less scientifically demonstrated—only the hydrogen (which is light) was thought to need to be brought from Earth.